About the Kenora Chiefs Advisory

 Agnes Paul Northwest Angle #33 First Nation

-Lynn Skead Wauzhushk Onigum Nation (Rat Portage)
+Ida Skead Wauzhushk Onigum Nation (Rat Portage)

 Luanne Kavanaugh Animakee Wa Zhing #37 First Nation